 "The good news about wispy bangs is it works well with all hair types and textures and it’s easy to pull off," Prothero tells us.
 This face-framing fringe is seriously cool, and the light, wispy texture has everything to do with it.
 Plus, we love the way any updo can highlight the bangs as such a strong statement.

 Soft, Wispy Layers

-We love the way these lash grazing bangs tie in with Priyanka Chopra's longer layers.
+We love the way these lash grazing bangs tie in with Priyanka Chopra Jonas's longer layers.
 "While wispy bangs are fresh and stylish, they do require regular shaping maintenance and daily styling efforts," Giaimo notes.
-The obvious perk is that you look effortlessly edgy between trims.
+The perk is that you look effortlessly edgy between trims.

 Sometimes a haircut says it all, like this layered mid-length look on Zendaya, which features wispy, textured bangs.
 Working with your texture to provide a shape it can fall into naturally can be the make-or-break deal behind sporting your curls.